AI News 15 min read

 Suite Score Verdict

-Reasoning 5/6 Strong — math, code, facts, instructions
+Reasoning 6/6 Math, logic, code, facts, instructions

 Multi-language 3/3 Serbian, German, Japanese all correct